Cyberpunk (album): Cyberculture reception

 Prior to the album's release, Idol was asked if he feared his new interest in technology would be seen as an attempt to co-opt cyberculture.
-Idol denied this, stating that his belief in the relevancy of cyberpunk culture was genuine, and that he didn't care what others thought of him.
+Idol denied this, stating that his belief in the relevancy of cyberpunk culture was genuine, and that he did not care what others thought of him.
 However, the reaction by the majority of the online community was openly hostile and suspicious of Idol's motives.
 It was reported that his e-mail account on the WELL received mail from angry computer users, and was occasionally flooded with e-mail spam to antagonise him.
 Idol was also cast by many as a naive, tech-illiterate poseur.
 The charge of illiteracy was not entirely false, as at the time of the album's release, Idol was still typing using the "hunt and peck" system, and needed notes to log onto the internet.

 In defending himself from what he believed was the elitism of his online critics, Idol admitted that he was still learning about computers, but compared it to the early punk ethic of simply trying your best as a musician, even if you had difficulty.
 He also pointed out that William Gibson was computer illiterate when he wrote Neuromancer.
 "I don't know much about computers, but I have the desire to learn and I have a computer and a modem, so I go for it.
 Banging my head sometimes, but continuing on."

 Idol was also criticised for his use of the term "cyberpunk" for his album title, as detractors alleged that he had no claim to a title which belonged to the entire movement.
 Idol responded that he was not approaching the movement with a sense of entitlement.
 "I ain't no rock star.
 I'm an eager student," Idol wrote on a post to the WELL.
 Regarding his use of the "cyberpunk" moniker, Idol refuted claims that he had ever called himself one, and instead used the name as an ode to the subculture.
 "I was revved up by the DIY energy of Gibson and the high-tech underground."